Overview

 Figure 1.
 The gender, age, working experience distributions of the training, validation and testing set.

-In this track, you will develop models and algorithms to assess personality traits based on subjects' responses to the questions which are designed by psychologists to activate the corresponding personality traits.
+In this track, you will develop models and algorithms to assess the self-reported personality traits based on subjects' responses to the corresponding personality questions.
 The task of this track is a single-input-single-label regression task.
 Below is an example for training models:

 • Input video: “5484821efdf99b07b28f2300_q3_personality.mp4”